MicrosoftDocs/power-automate-docs/articles/share-buttons.md

      ![new button shared with me](./media/share-buttons/share-button-flows-buttons-tab-get-more.png)

-1. You will now see the list of button flows that have been shared with you.
+1. You will now see the **Add buttons** list, which shows all button flows that have been shared with you.

       ![new button shared with me](./media/share-buttons/share-button-flows-buttons-shared-with-me.png)

-To use a button flow from this list, just tap it and it will immediately be added to the **Buttons** tab of the Microsoft Flow app.
+1. Tap any button flow and it will immediately be added to the **Buttons** tab of the Microsoft Flow app.
 You can then use the button flow from the **Buttons** tab, just like any other button flow that's listed there.

 ## Remove a shared button